stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-As a compound type the generated structure also requires `import` statements for non-primitive types:
+The `imports` argument is a list of the required imports for non-primitive structure fields:

 ```java
 List<String> imports = fields